* negative publicity about the New York Racing Association, which operates host site Belmont Park;

 * rebate shops that handled $7 million in 2004 cut off from simulcasting the Breeders' Cup by the New York State Racing and Wagering Board; and

+ANOTHER ABSURDITY Breeder Rob Whiteley writes in this week's Final Turn about some of the absurdities he's come across.
+One he omitted is the incredible foul-up at Hollywood Park that leaves horsemen without a grass course for the Inglewood track's fall-winter meeting.
+They couldn't grow grass in California?
 Whether you blame it on the former management of Churchill Downs or the new management of the Bay Meadows Land Co. doesn't really matter.
 The victims are the owners who have invested heavily in horses that put on the show, not to mention the fans who will get an inferior product.
+Both deserved better.

 - THS: Santa Anita H. & San Felipe S.

 - Haskin: Another Opportunity For Wise Dan

 - Who Will Win the Big 'Cap Showdown?